carlalbc/URPP_tutorials/README.md

 Welcome to URPP tutorials!

-Here you will find the UZH URPP Bioinformatics Program for the year 2018.
+Here you will find the **UZH URPP Bioinformatics Program for the year 2018**.

-We already had a fantastic course of tidyverse/dyplr by Stefan Wyder at the beginning of June, please check https://github.com/swyder/dplyr_tutorial for more information.
+We already had a fantastic course of **tidyverse/dyplr** by Stefan Wyder at the beginning of June, please check https://github.com/swyder/dplyr_tutorial for more information.

 Next:

-I) Productivity tools: July 2018
+- Productivity tools: July 2018

 A dynamic course where we will all share our day-to-day productivity tools.
 From a classic notebook to a mobile app.

 We will show you how to improve your efficiency in the command line using _bioawk_, _datamash_ and other useful tricks that will help you become faster and type much less.

-II) Course _to be determined_.
+- Course _to be determined_.
 We are always open to suggestions!